adityapb/adityapb.github.io/_pages/home.md

 ### Welcome!

 Hi!
 I am Aditya.
 I am a Ph.D. student in the Computer Science department at the University of Illinois Urbana-Champaign.
-My interests are in the area of high performance computing, compilers, and scientific computing.
+My primary research interests are in the area of parallel programming, compilers, and scientific computing.
 I am a graduate research assistant at the [Parallel Programming Lab](http://charm.cs.uiuc.edu/).
 I am currently also a student intern at the [Lawrence Livermore National Lab](https://www.llnl.gov/).